hasansakkour51-dotcom/IPDC_Landing_Page/README.md

 - Basic animations and styling.

 ## 🎯 Note
-This project was created during my training, so it may contain minor mistakes.
+This project was created during my training,.
 It reflects my learning journey and growth in frontend development.

 ## 📂 Project Structure